settermjd/twilio-whatsapp-weatherapi-chatbot/README.md

 - Clone the application
 - Install the required dependencies
 - Add your Weather API key as the value for `WEATHERAPI_API_KEY` to _.env_.
-  It was created during the cloning of the project.
+  It was created after running `composer install`.
 - Run the application

 You can do most of these by running the commands below.